learn-earn/jekyll-now/_posts/2020-09-24-Unit-test-UITableViewCell-is-selected.md

 This could be a very tiny problem, or something I missed.
 But I still like to documement it for future reference.

 ## What is the problem I am solving? (the requirement)
-the `TagListsViewController` use UITableView to display a list of tags.
+the `TagListsViewController` use `UITableView` to display a list of tags.
-And if the condition is met, we need to UITableView row to be selected.
+And if the condition is met, we need `UITableView` row to be selected.

 ### production code as below